 Instructions

-- Top with chives and serve immediately.
+- Top with the minced 2 teaspoons chives and serve immediately.

 - If you’ve tried this recipe, come back and let us know how it was in the comments or ratings!